 Road frames designed with aerodynamic tube shapes are becoming more common.
 The tube shapes are still limited by the rules of the UCI, and so are not as aerodynamic as they could be, and such shapes can make the frame less comfortable than frames with traditional round tubes.
 On some frames, further aerodynamic gains have been achieved by integrating components like brakes into the frame and fork, but often at the expense of functionality, ease of maintenance, and reduced compatibility with accessory mounting.

-As discussed on the page about Air Resistance of the Bike & Equipment, an aerodynamic road frame may have a CdA that is about 0.01 to 0.02 less than a standard road frame, which translates into up to 0.25 km/h difference in speed for an average-strength rider on the 2016 TCR route.
+As discussed on the Air Resistance of the Bike page, an aerodynamic road frame may have a CdA that is about 0.01 to 0.02 less than a standard road frame, which translates into up to 0.25 km/h difference in speed for an average-strength rider on the 2016 TCR route.
 However, these values are based on measuring the frame alone in a wind tunnel – the differences are probably far smaller when bikepacking bags and accessories are added to the frame.
 I’m therefore doubtful that the disadvantages in practicality and comfort of many such frames are offset by the minimal speed gains.

 Anyone looking for a truly aerodynamic frame should consider something that doesn’t adhere to the UCI’s restrictive rules.
 Some triathlon bikes were released in 2016 that really push the boundaries of what is possible with an upright bike (e.g., the Cervelo P5x and Diamondback Andean) but their geometry and handlebar options may not be ideal for ultracycling.
 Most Recumbent Bicycles are far better aerodynamics than any ‘upright’ bike due to putting the cyclist into a more optimal position that is often also more comfortable.
 The fastest recumbent bikes are those with full fairings, known as velomobiles or streamliners.
 Most bikepacking races only allow people to use upright bikes, so recumbents are not considered further.